Skip to main content

 Who licenses childcare centers in South Carolina?

 The South Carolina Department of Social Services (DSS) Division of Child Care Services licenses childcare centers under Regulation R.114-500.
 Licensing inspections cover staff qualifications, physical environment, ratio compliance, and recordkeeping.
-Check with DSS directly for current inspection requirements and any recent regulation updates.
+Check with DSS directly for current inspection requirements.

 How does the South Carolina subsidy program work for childcare centers?

-South Carolina's ABC Voucher program (also referred to as the Child Care Assistance Program) is the CCDF-funded childcare subsidy, administered by DSS.
+South Carolina's ABC Voucher program is the CCDF-funded childcare subsidy administered by DSS.
 Eligible families apply through DSS, and participating licensed centers receive attendance-based payments for voucher-enrolled children.
-Centers must be approved DSS providers to accept ABC Voucher families.
-Contact DSS Division of Child Care Services for current provider approval and billing requirements.
+Contact DSS for current provider approval and billing requirements.

 What are the staff-to-child ratio requirements in South Carolina?